devcamke/devcamke/README.md

 - 👋 Hi, I’m Dennis Kamau
 - 👀 I’m interested in becoming a Full Stack Engineer
-- 🌱 I’m currently learning Ruby and Rails.
+- 🌱 I’m currently learning web development and offensive security.
 - 💞️ I’m looking to collaborate on RubyOnRails.
 - 📫 How to reach me dennisnjoroge4@gmail.com